Pigmice2733/peregrine-backend/README.md

     dep ensure

-# Database Setup

 # Config File

 Copy `./etc/config.json.template` to `./etc/config.development.json` as a starting point.

-# Environment Variables

-You must set the environment variable `TBA_API_KEY` to your TBA API key.
+You must set the field `tba.apiKey` to your TBA API key.
 If you don't have one, go to The Blue Alliance and signup/login.
 From the account overview page you should be able to request a read-only API key.
+You must also configure the `database` section with the credentials and details of the database you are using.

+### Environment Variables and Flags

+The environment variable `GO_ENV` can be optionally used to choose which config file to use.
+If it is set to "developement", `./etc/config.development.json` will be used, if "production", then `./etc/config.production.json`, etc. This can be overridden by specifying the flag `-environment` when running either peregrine or migrate.

+The flag `-basePath` will set the directory where `/etc/config.{environment}.json` is, and is available for both `peregrine` and `migrate`.

+# Database Migrations

+The `migrate` tool can be used to run migrations on the database.

+To run all the up migrations, run `./migrate -up`, to run all the down migrations run `./migrate -down`.
+To run just a few migrations, additionally set the `steps` flag to the number of migrations that should be run.

 # Development